The-California-Tech/california-tech/content/2023/04/2023-04-05-the-critter-corner-analysis-of-the-ipad-kid-species.md

 ![](/img/2023/04/matty.png)

 You may be asking, why are we examining the _B.
 Matticus_?
 The _B.
 Matticus_ is the most prolific subspecies of iPad Kid, amassing to what can only be refered to as a cult following.
 In order to call upon his followers he shouts "¡Hola Niños!" in a manner that can only be described as Dick Cheney getting kicked in the balls.
 The _B.
-Matticus_ has exhibited a prolific desire to increase its sphere of influence amongst[^1] Techers at the school.
+Matticus_ has exhibited a prolific desire to increase its sphere of influence amongst Techers at the school.
 An example of this behavior has been presented by researcher Reeya Chenanda (EE '23).
 The artifact pictured below appears to be a covfefe mug with the face of the _B.
 Matticus_ which other species  refer to as "based" despite a small portion of the Techer population regaurding the mug as "cringe".

 ![](/img/2023/04/matticus.jpeg)